codingpot/git-mlops/README.md

 4. Run `dvc add [ADDED FILE OR DIRECTORY]` to track your data with DVC
 5. Run `dvc remote add -d gdrive_storage gdrive://[ID of specific folder in gdrive]` to add Google Drive as the remote data storage
 6. Run `dvc push`, then URL to auth is provided.
 Copy and paste it to the browser, and autheticate
-7. Copy the content of `.dvc/tmp/gdrive-user-credentials.json` and put it as in [GitHub Secret](https://docs.github.com/en/actions/security-guides/encrypted-secrets#creating-encrypted-secrets-for-a-repository) with the name of `GDRIVE_CREDENTIALS`
+7. Copy the content of `.dvc/tmp/gdrive-user-credentials.json` and put it as in [GitHub Secret](https://docs.github.com/en/actions/security-guides/encrypted-secrets#creating-encrypted-secrets-for-a-repository) with the name of `GDRIVE_CREDENTIAL`
+8. Add W&B PROJECT NAME and API KEY to GitHub Secret as `WANDB_PROJECT` and `WANDB_API_KEY` respectively.
-8. Run `git add . && git commit -m "initial commit" && git push origin main` to keep the initial setup
+9. Run `git add . && git commit -m "initial commit" && git push origin main` to keep the initial setup
-9. Write your own pipeline under `pipeline` directory.
+10. Write your own pipeline under `pipeline` directory.
 Codes for basic image classification in TensorFlow are provided initially.
-10. Run the following `dvc stage add` for training stage
+11. Run the following `dvc stage add` for training stage
 ```bash
 $ dvc stage add -n train \
                 -p train.train_size,train.batch_size,train.epoch,train.lr \